PrakharSinha-09/Udow-Say-Hi/README.md

 👉when any message arrives, there is a notification bell as well, which shows the count of chats whose messages are not seen or viewed yet.

-👉there is a guest user support as well

 👉logged in user can search for other users as well, who have their accounts with Udow.